GorseB/RussianRoulette/README.md

 Enjoy! :D

-This game was made as part of a group of assignments dealing with windows forms.
+This game was made as part of a group of assignments dealing with Windows Forms.